-What is a Sickle Cell Test?
+What Is a Sickle Cell Test?

 risk of blood clots.
-They also tend to die off early, and this causes a constant
+They also tend to die off early.
+This causes a constant

 Who Needs a Sickle Cell Test?